NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

 		- Nonlinear rather than linear.
 		- Failure with success.
 		- Central areas first then branch out
+        	- This leads to success
+            - Jail theory

 ## Geiner, Life phases of an organization.

 ### Phase 1

 - Evolution: Growth through creativity.
+	- Disorganized and fun.
 - Revolution: Crisis of leadership
+	- No one knows how to run a company.
+Someone must take charge.

 ### Phase 2

 - Evolution: Growth through direction.
+	- Someone starts leading.
 - Revolution: Crisis of autonomy.
+	- Pushback from leadership.
+Coup to throw out the leader.

 ### Phase 3

 - Evolution: Growth through delegation.
+	- Start delegating tasks and decisions.
+    - People do whatever they want
 - Revolution: Crisis of control.
+	- Reaction to inefficiency and chaos.

 ### Phase 4

 - Evolution: Growth through coordination.
+	- Control by committees: BUREAUCRACY
 - Revolution: Crisis of red tape.
+	- Goodness, everything takes forever.

 ### Phase 5

 - Evolution: Growth through collaboration.
 - Revolution: Crisis of ????